shivan19m/NeuraScript/README.md

 **Gurnoor Virdi: gsv2110**

 ## Introduction
 NeuraScript is a language designed to simplify the integration of machine learning models into applications.
-The purpose of this project is to create a scanner (lexical analyzer) for NeuraScript that tokenizes source code, adhering to the finite state automata rules discussed in class, while supporting NeuraScript's constructs and Python's syntax.
-NeuraScript acts as a wrapper over Python, so the scanner is built to process both NeuraScript and standard Python code.
+The purpose of this project is to create a scanner, parser, and Code Generator for NeuraScript that tokenizes source code, adhering to the finite state automata rules discussed in class.
+The language is built on Python to implement simple linear regression models for beginners.

+Currently "Linear Regression Model" has been implemented for use.
+We hope to add additional model functionality such as "Random Forest Model" in additional iterations of this project.

+## Final Assignment Deliverables

+- codegen.py
+- New Tests test1.ns - test5.ns
+- Demo Video Link:

+## Assignment Specs
+- Develop Algorithm to process the AST and output lower level language
+   - Given the input AST Tree, our algorithm outputs the corresponding Python executable code.
+- Develop pipeline that further executes the generated code to produce the output
+   - In our shell scripts we pipeline the entire process to produce the full output for each of our script tests.

+## Execution Instructions:

+### Running the Scanner and now Parser:

+#### Using Docker
+1. Install Docker
+2. Build the Docker image by running: docker build -t neuroscript-toolchain .
+3. Run the code:
+   docker run neuroscript-toolchain

+#### Using Python
+1. Make sure you have Python installed.
+2. Run the scanner with the shell script:
+   ./run_scanner.sh

+#### To run the scanner directly if you have python installed:
+python3 src/scanner.py test/test1.ns

+#### To run the parser directly if you have python installed:
+python3 src/parser.py test/test1.ns

+## Test Files

+### test1.ns:
+Our main deliverable for this project.
+End to end training for a machine learning model in 7 simple lines of code.
+Given an input of csv files, the code will scan, parse, and generate an output python file that can be executed with dependencies included.

+Expected output is a python
+### test2.ns:
+We now move to showing our intricacies.
+This is a simple script used to load a model

+### test3.ns:
+This script shows the use of a loop and then loading a model

+### test4.ns:
+This script depicts our error handling capabilities.
+If you load an incorrect model type, it will return in error.

+### test5.ns:
+This script depicts a syntax error.

+# Old Deliverables:

 ## Deliverables for Homework 2: